LinerSu/nyu-pl-sum19-rec/Class 06/README.md

 ```
 brew install smlnj
 ```
-Once installed, use `sml` in your terminal.
+Once installed, type `sml` in your terminal to use SML compiler.

 You can also write a file of your assignment by using `.sml` extension.
 After named SML source file, open the compiler and type this:
 ```